-- This theme should further emphasize the necessity of understanding all human impacts, not just fishing, and the feedbacks and cumulative impacts among them as the means of moving ocean governance to an ecosystem-based approach.
+RECOMMENDATION: This theme should further emphasize the necessity of understanding all human impacts, not just fishing, and the feedbacks and cumulative impacts among them as the means of moving ocean governance to an ecosystem-based approach.
 Scientific consensus has already been reached regarding the need to use ecosystem-based approaches to managing living resources.
-To better manage the system and all of the parts, all human impacts need to be viewed through this holistic lens.
+To better manage the system and all of its parts, all human impacts need to be viewed through this holistic lens.
 Ecosystem-based thinking is the glue that can hold the numerous pieces of this theme together.
-Stronger ties to the "ecosystem health" theme should also be drawn. - A more compelling case should be made for these extremely important research priorities based on the greater scientific and public awareness of the decline in living resources and biodiversity.
+Stronger ties to the theme of ecosystem health should also be drawn.

+RECOMMENDATION: A more compelling case should be made for these extremely important research priorities based on the greater scientific and public awareness of the decline in living resources and biodiversity.
 The report is missing an opportunity to capitalize on growing public concern over the plight of the oceans.

-• Research priorities for "cultural resources" should be identified or this topic should be removed from the theme.
-Cultural resources are certainly valued by society and should be protected.
-But is there a compelling research priority that must be accomplished to do so?
+RECOMMENDATION: Research priorities for cultural resources should be identified, or this topic should be removed from the theme.
+Cultural resources are certainly valued by society and should be protected; is there a compelling research priority that must be accomplished to do so?